 A: It’s wonderful to watch people’s bodies changing week by week: shoulders releasing, range of movement increasing and strength improving.
 When people start to notice the changes in their bodies it empowers them; they start to feel good, they let go of self-judgement, learn self-acceptance, their confidence grows and this all leads to a greater sense of overall wellbeing.
 It’s also wonderful to see the mental release that yoga brings.
 It offers an opening so that people can let go of everything and just be.
 I love the fact that I can give people that opportunity for space.
 I also love the sense of community that yoga creates.
 It brings like-minded people together, no matter what stage of life they’re at.
 There’s a wonderful bond between everyone that comes to my classes; it has been lovely to watch that grow and evolve.
 I’d like to think we’ve created a trusting, nurturing environment that everyone can feel safe and supported in, and also inspired and motivated by.

 A: Right from when I first discovered yoga, I was lucky to meet the beautifully wise and experienced Laura Gilmore who later inspired me to become a teacher; I went on all her retreats and workshops (some may call it stalking!) and then later did my 200 hour qualification with her.
 I’m a self-development addict and so I’m always attending workshops with brilliant teachers.
-I’m privileged to have had the opportunity to have learnt from and been inspired by some of the world’s best teachers such as Jason Crandell, Seane Corn, Bridget Woods-Kramer, Meghan Currie, Summer Huntington, Jeff Phenix and Anna Ashby.
+I’m privileged to have had the opportunity to have learnt from and been inspired by some of the world’s best teachers such as Jason Crandell, Seane Corn, Richard Rosen, Bridget Woods-Kramer, Jeff Phenix, Jean Hall and Anna Ashby.
 My experience of their teachings all comes together to make me the teacher that I am.